shrinerb/shrine/doc/advantages.md

 Refile, implement their own image processing macros.
 Instead of creating yet another in-house implementation, the **[ImageProcessing]** gem was created.

-Even though the ImageProcessing gem was created for Shrine, it's completely generic and can be used standalone, or in any other file upload library (e.g.
-Active Storage uses it now as well).
+While the ImageProcessing gem was created for Shrine, it's completely generic and can be used standalone or with any other file upload library (e.g. Active Storage 6+ uses it).
 It takes care of many details for you, such as [auto orienting] the input image and [sharpening] the thumbnails after they are resized.

 ```rb
 require "image_processing"